cloudfoundry-community/postgres-boshrelease/README.md

 ### Recovery From Failure Mode

-After the proper database is chosen to be master, SSH into that node, become root, and monit start `monitor`, `postgres`, and `haproxy`.

-Then, SSH into the replica node, become root, and monit start `monitor`, `postgres`, and `haproxy`.

-The Postgres nodes will then run as normal.
+After the proper database is chosen to be master, run `bosh run-errand recover --instance postgres/#` and replace `#` with the instance number or ID.
+Once the task has completed, execute the same command again, this time replacing `#` with the other node's number or ID.